yzhhr/self-esteem-stat/README.md

 # self-esteem-stat

 Part of my hw research paper of English Reading and Writing in 2021 Fall.
+The credit goes to the whole group of four students.

 The code is not well-written.
 It is used only once.